Repetition (Kierkegaard book)

 Repetition: A Venture in Experimental Psychology (Gjentagelsen: Et Forsøg i den eksperimenterende Psychologi) is an 1843 book of philosophical fiction by Søren Kierkegaard that is semi-autobiographical.
-The book was written under the pseudonym Constantin Constantius to reflect its theme of repetition.
-The books narrator explores the question of whether true repetition can exist and includes his experiments with this idea and his interactions with an unnamed melancholic character referred to only as the "Young Man".
+The book was written under the pseudonym Constantin Constantius to reflect its theme of repetition, especially of the thesis that repetition is the basis of most forms of happiness.
+The book's narrator explores the question of whether true repetition can exist and includes his experiments with this idea and his interactions with an unnamed melancholic character referred to only as the "Young Man".

 Kierkegaard published Fear and Trembling, Three Upbuilding Discourses, and Repetition all on the same date, 16 October 1843.
 While Abraham was the main character in Fear and Trembling, and the Three Upbuilding Discourses were about love, Repetition presents a noticeable contrast between the other two books.

 Content

 Kierkegaard used the pseudonym Constantin Constantius in this book, reflecting the theme of Repetition.
 Constantin is currently conducting experiments into whether repetition is possible.
 The book includes his experiments and his relation to a nameless patient known only as the Young Man.
 Every patient must have a problem.

 The Young Man has fallen in love with a girl, proposed marriage, the proposal has been accepted, but now he has changed his mind.
+(Note: In other words, "the only happy love", or "actuality and earnestness of existence".)
 Constantin becomes the young man's confidant.
 Coincidentally, the problem that the Young Man had is the same problem Kierkegaard had with Regine Olsen.
 He had proposed to her, she had accepted but he had changed his mind.
 Kierkegaard was accused of "experimenting with the affections of his fiancée".